Inês Thomas Almeida: Life and career

 In 2008 she was prizewinner of the International Singing Contest Kammeroper Schloss Rheinsberg, in which participated more than 450 candidates from 40 countries.
 As a prizewinner she sang in many productions at the Schloss Rheinsberg Opera.
 She also performed in the "Rheinsberger Sängernacht" with Arias from the Opera Carmen from Georges Bizet.
 She is a scholarship holder of the Yehudi Menuhin Live Music Now Foundation.

-In February 2009, invited by the Embassy of the Dominican Republic in Portugal, she performed with great success the recital Poema en Forma de Canciones at the Palácio Foz in Lisbon with art songs of Ibero-American composers.
+In February 2009, invited by the Embassy of the Dominican Republic in Portugal, she performed the recital Poema en Forma de Canciones at the Palácio Foz in Lisbon with art songs of Ibero-American composers.

-She performed regularly in Portugal, in the Dominican Republic and in Germany.
+She performed regularly in Portugal and in Germany.

 In 2011 she created the NGO Berlinda, for the awareness, in Berlin, of the culture of Portuguese-speaking countries and for social help to the Portuguese community in Berlin.

-In 2016 she returned to Portugal, where she is currently an integrated researcher at the Faculty of Social and Human Sciences in Lisbon.
-She holds a PhD in Historical Musicology from Universidade Nova de Lisboa and was awarded for her dissertation the highest classification unanimously.
-Her main research interests are music in the 18th century, modern travel literature, women and music, proto-feminisms, transnational cultural networks, and German, Austrian and Portuguese connections in the 18th century.
-Ines Thomas Almeida currently engages as a music lecturer at the Universidade Nova de Lisboa, Lisbon Opera House and the Calouste Gulbenkian Foundation.
+Soon after, driven by her passion for historical research and intellectual work, she took the decision of abandoning her singing career and devoting her life to musicological research.